Jiro Takamatsu and Three Exhibitions in 1970

 Lecture by Yohko Watanabe in the Institute's seminar room, starting at 6pm

-In 1970 Jiro Takamatsu participated in three significant Japanese exhibitions: Expo ’70, Osaka (March), Tokyo Biennale 1970: Between Man and Matter (May), and August 1970: Aspects of New Japanese Art, held in Museum of Modern Art, Tokyo in August, which included many ‘Mono-ha’ artists opposed to Western Modernism.
+In 1970 Jiro Takamatsu participated in three important exhibitions: Asia’s first world fair, Expo ’70, Osaka (March), 10 Tokyo Biennale ‘70: Between Man and Matter (May), and August 1970: Aspects of New Japanese Art, held at Museum of Modern Art, Tokyo in August, which included many Mono-ha (literally, ‘School of Things’) artists.

-Takamatsu's involvement in all three exhibitions demonstrates his unique place in the Japanese art world at that time, given that these exhibitions were very different and in part conflicted with each other.
-Takamatsu was on the one hand an established artist regarded on a national level, and on the other a challenging one whose work could also be included in the exhibition of the work of a younger generation.
+His participation demonstrates his unique place in the Japanese art world at that time, given that these three exhibitions were very different, and in part conflicted with each other.
+Takamatsu was on the one hand an established artist regarded on a national level, and on the other a challenging one whose work could also be exhibited with the work of a younger generation.
+Moreover the Tokyo Biennale provided him with an international context where he displayed his first pieces of the series Oneness.

 This lecture by Prof. Yohko Watanabe (Keio University Art Centre) examines this fascinating and significant year in Takamatsu's personal life, looking at the artist's exhibition history and achievements of nearly fifty years ago.
 With a response by Dr Joy Sleeman (Slade School of Fine Art).